-My Dropbox experience convinced me that as with web and mobile, every successful company will eventually have an AI strategy.
-Technology is extending from bits to atoms, and AI is already augmenting or replacing physical world functions.
+My Dropbox experience convinced me that, as with web and mobile, every successful company will eventually adopt machine learning in some way.
+Technology is extending from bits to atoms, and AI is already augmenting—sometimes replacing—physical world functions.

 I spend much of my free time tinkering with frontier tech.
-Some of my projects include 3D printing robot arms, editing bacterial genomes, programming crypto wallets, developing AR apps for the Hololens, designing autonomous car displays, and conducting computer vision and NLP research.
+Some of my previous projects include 3D printing robot arms, editing bacterial genomes, developing AR apps, programming crypto wallets, designing autonomous car displays, and conducting computer vision and NLP research.

-Thanks to some travel hacks, I've explored over 50 countries, many of them solo.
+Thanks to some travel hacks, I've explored more than 60 countries, many of them solo.
 When you’re journeying alone where no one knows you, you’re more introspective and honest with yourself.
-Each discovery is your own, and you embrace getting lost in the right (or wrong) direction.
+Each discovery is truly your own, and you learn to embrace getting lost in the right (or wrong) direction.